-Staff recommends City Council authorize an ordinance for the submission of an application to and the acceptance of funds upon award, in an amount not to exceed \$900,000.00 annually from the CDC for the Racial and Ethnic Approaches to Community Health (REACH) grant and authorize ten (10) full-time positions.
+Staff recommends City Council authorize the submission of the grant application to the CDC for continued participation in REACH grant activities.
+Staff also recommends City Council authorize subsequent year applications and the acceptance of funds upon award, in an amount not to exceed \$792,000.00 annually and authorize ten (10) full-time positions for the period September 29, 2019 to September 28, 2023.